danmv/kamynz.github.com/_posts/2015-07-30-Introduction-of-Thesis.md

 ## Components of the main function

-#### I have decided to divide my main function in 6 smaller function that make different tasks:
+#### Note: I have decided to divide my main function in 6 smaller function that make different tasks:

 1. Function1: Processing_fragments.